 In 2019 Auckland Transport adopted Vision Zero for Tāmaki Makaurau which is a new transport safety vision that states that there will be no deaths or serious injuries on our transport system by 2050.
 Read more about Vision Zero for Tāmaki Makaurau.

-Auckland Transport has a number of initiatives to support safer communities, particularly partnerships with national agencies on improving road safety and reducing the number of people killed or injured on Auckland's roads.
-Read about these initiatives on the
+Auckland Transport has several initiatives to support safer communities, particularly partnerships with national agencies on improving road safety and reducing the number of people killed or injured on Auckland's roads.
+Read about these initiatives on the Auckland Transport website.

 The Congestion Question